Shohan494/data-structure-algo-js-note/README.md

 place at the same end.
 The end of the stack is known as the top and the opposite is known as the base.
 The newest elements are near the top, and the oldest elements are near the base.

+###### Creating a Stack:

+First, we need a data structure that will store the elements of the stack.
+We can use an array to do this: var items = [];
+Next, we need to declare the methods available for our stack:
+- push(element(s)) : This adds a new item (or several items) to the top of the stack.
+- pop() : This removes the top item from the stack.
+It also returns the removed element.
+- peek() : This returns the top element from the stack.
+The stack is not modified (it does not remove the element; it only returns the element for information purposes).
+- isEmpty() : This returns true if the stack does not contain any elements and false if the size of the stack is bigger than 0.
+- clear() : This removes all the elements of the stack.
+- size() : This returns how many elements the stack contains.
+It is similar to the length property of an array.

+> So, the complete class of a basic stack will be like:

 ```
 function Stack() {
     let items = [];